braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 ### Avoiding timeouts for data warehouse queries

-To ensure optimal performance and avoid potential errors, we recommend that queries complete within one hour.
-If you encounter queries exceeding this timeframe, consider reviewing your data warehouse configuration.
-Optimizing resource allocated to your warehouse can help improve query execution speed.
+We recommend that queries be completed within one hour for optimal performance and to avoid potential errors.
+If queries exceed this timeframe, consider reviewing your data warehouse configuration.
+Optimizing resources allocated to your warehouse can help improve query execution speed.

 ## Product limitations